Step 5 – Composition

 V = \frac{4}{3}\pi{\text{R}^3}

-Watch the video on exoplanet composition:
+Watch the video on exoplanet density and composition

 Subtitles are available (automatically generated by YouTube) – select your language using the YouTube player controls.

-Ready for the KELT-3b solution?
+Ready to see the solution?

 Let’s now discuss KELT-3b as an example.